irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.coinswap.MsgAddLiquidity"></a>

 ### MsgAddLiquidity
-MsgAddLiquidity represents a msg for adding liquidity to a reserve pool
+MsgAddLiquidity defines a msg for adding liquidity to a reserve pool

 | Field | Type | Label | Description |